Something went wrong

 Electricity use for home heating in Madison

-Electric heat pump systems for home heating are increasing in demand in Madison.
-Since 2017, the number of homes heating with electricity ramped up from 867,925 to 1,365,710, a 57% change.
+Electric heat pump systems for home heating are gaining popularity in Madison.
+Since 2014, the number of homes heating with electricity increased from 770,577 to 1,365,710, a 77% change.

 Adoption of solar home heating systems in Madison

 The most eco-friendly heating option is solar.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Currently, 16,434 homes in Madison are heated with active solar arrays.
-This is a 174% gain from 2017, when 5,988 homes had active solar heating.
+Today, 16,434 homes in Madison are heated with active solar arrays.
+This is a 539% gain from 2014, when 2,573 homes utilized active solar heating.

 Madison County Heating Oil Trends